Camille Claudel: Stage

-In film
+Film

 The 1988 film Camille Claudel was a dramatisation of her life based largely on historical records.
 Directed by Bruno Nuytten, co-produced by Isabelle Adjani, starring Adjani as Claudel and Gérard Depardieu as Rodin, the film was nominated for two Academy Awards in 1989.
 Another film, Camille Claudel 1915, directed by Bruno Dumont and starring Juliette Binoche as Claudel, premiered at the 63rd Berlin International Film Festival in 2013.
 The 2017 film Rodin co-stars Izïa Higelin as Claudel.

-In music
+Music

 The composer Jeremy Beck's Death of a Little Girl with Doves (1998), an operatic soliloquy for soprano and orchestra, is based on the life and letters of Camille Claudel.
 This composition has been recorded by Rayanne Dupuis, soprano, with the Slovak Radio Symphony Orchestra.
 Beck's composition has been described as "a deeply attractive and touching piece of writing ... [demonstrating] imperious melodic confidence, fluent emotional command and yielding tenderness."

-Claudel is lyrically referenced as one of three muses by the Scottish indie rock band Franz Ferdinand on the song "Outsiders", the final track of the band's second studio album You Could Have It So Much Better (2004).

-In dance

-In 2011, the world premiere of Boris Eifman's new ballet Rodin took place in St Petersburg, Russia.
-The ballet is dedicated to the life and creative work of sculptor Auguste Rodin and his apprentice, lover and muse, Camille Claudel.
+US indie rock band The Poison Control Center's ninth song on the album Collage of Impressions (2007), is a biographical homage to Camille Claudel.

+Dance

 In 2014, the Columbus Dance Theatre and the Carpe Diem String Quartet performed the premiere of Claudel in Columbus, Ohio, with music by Korine Fujiwara, original poetry by Kathleen Kirk, and choreography by Tim Veach.

 In 2021, Australian choreographer Meryl Tankard choreographed Claudel for the Sydney Opera House, presented by Tinderbox Productions.
 The ballet was written and directed by playwright Wendy Beckett, and is based on the life of Claudel and her relationship with Rodin.